“Sometimes The Questions Are Complicated And The Answers Are Simple.”

 What Does A Mediator Do?

 Whether the mediation is a divorce, contract, foreclosure, or any other matter, the mediator’s role is the same.
 He or she must serve as an unbiased objective third party to assist the parties in resolving their disputes.
-In order to do so, the mediator must identify and clarify the issues, try to find creative solutions that allow each party to gain and compromise, and ensure that any agreement reached is reduced to writing.
+In doing so, the mediator identifies and clarifies the issues, works to find creative solutions allowing each party to attain his or her goals, reach a compromise, and ensure that any agreement reached is reduced to writing.
 Despite whatever additional training a mediator has, the mediator may not serve in any other capacity to the clients.

 How Does Mediation Work?

-Once the mediator assists the parties in narrowing the scope of their dispute, the mediator may meet privately with each of the parties in order to reduce the level of conflict in the room, This meeting, known as a caucus, is private and allows the mediator to assist the parties in reaching a decision as to how he or she wishes to proceed.
-Often, if the mediator is able to voice the other party’s point of view it is seen as less offensive than listening to the parties themselves.
+Once the mediator assists the parties in narrowing the scope of their dispute, the mediator may meet privately with each of the parties to reduce the level of conflict in the room, This meeting, known as a caucus, is private and allows the mediator to assist the parties reach decisions as to how he or she wishes to proceed.
+Often, the mediator can voice the other party’s point of view in a less triggering manner than listening to the parties themselves.

-If an agreement is reached and the parties are not represented by attorneys the mediator will work with the parties to reduce their agreements to writing.
+If an agreement is reached and the parties are not represented by attorneys the mediator will work with the parties to reduce their agreements to a memorandum of understanding.
 When parties are represented by attorneys, the attorneys will write the agreement as negotiated by the parties with the assistance of the mediator.
-In family mediation, the agreement is called a Marital Settlement Agreement (MSA) and will include a Parenting Plan if there are children involved.
+In family mediation, the agreements are called a Marital Settlement Agreement (MSA) and a Parenting Plan if there are children involved.
 Once signed, the MSA and Parenting Plan are presented to the judge at a final hearing for dissolution of marriage.
 At the time, the judge will incorporate the agreement into a final order that is enforceable by the court.

 Discuss Whether Mediation Is Right For You

-If you are interested in preventing litigation and resolving a conflict peacefully, contact Rebecca H. Fischer, P.A.
+If you are interested in preventing litigation and resolving your conflict peacefully, contact Rebecca H. Fischer, P.A.
 To speak with me about an initial consultation, please call 954-546-7250 or send me an email.